Sustain: To keep in the current state.

 Sustainability means to maintain the current state.
 As the world continues to produce waste, landfills and carbon-emissions-saturated air have disturbed the ecosystem of the planet.
 If we were to continue to maintain the current state, the future would be bleak.
 In other words, we cannot sustain the unsustainable.

 Businesses and designers must change the way we design and our business models.
-We must think of ways to make products repairable and long-lasting.
+We must think of ways to make products repairable and long-lasting—we need to adopt a circular economy.
 More importantly, we must think beyond just selling products.
 We must consider every component of the system—where and how we get our raw materials, how can we make them as modular as possible, and how do we bring back older products and disassemble them to put them back into the manufacturing process?

 A systems approach also allows companies to reduce costs and explore multiple revenue streams (for example, through the sale of spare parts).